farzanyazdanjou/coconut-open-api-js/README.md

 Set an attribute which will tell the API to return time slots belonging to public and invite only resources.

+- `withinUserCategory(userCategory: number)`

+Set a filter which will tell the API to return time slots that are specifically for users within the category matching the provided identifier.

 ##### Example

 ```javascript